Silicon Photonics in Optical Access Networks for 5G Communications: Where do we stand now?

 In \cite{Lyu_OE_2020} we reported a demonstration of essential functions in the ONU.
 Our new receivers for the customer premises separate and independently detect the digital Internet service signals and the 5G RoF signals.
 We designed and had fabricated the SiP chip for the ONU subsystem described in Fig.~\ref{solution}.

 We used a signal generator to create the smart edge combination of digital broadband and analog RoF signals on one WDM channel.
 The analog RoF detection included five 125~MHz RF signals spaced at 250~MHz, and the broadband detection a 16~Gb/s OFDM (orthogonal frequency division multiplexed) signal.
 Both analog RoF and broadband digital signals were successfully detected with bit error rate (BER) below the typical 7\% forward error correction (FEC) threshold.
 The analog RoF reduced the received carrier by 4~dB, while the broadband detection used an additional 2~dB of power margin.
 The residual carrier was remodulated and successfully detected.
-The uplink signal was 13~dB above any residual downlink signals.
+In Fig. 5 we present the optical spectrum exiting the ONU.
+The uplink signal was 13~dB obove any residual downlink signals.